jakub-drapala/short-link-generator/README.md

 ## Database:

-If app work, database is so available in url: http://localhost:8080/h2-console/
+If app work, database is available in url: http://localhost:8080/h2-console/